alibaba/graph-learn/docs/quick_start.md

 ```

 The `loss` and `iterator` will be used in the following training process.
 We wrapped
 some TensorFlow loss functions and optimizers for convenience.
-Local and distribtued
+Local and distributed
 training is also provided by trainers like `LocalTFTrainer`.

 ```python